sarfata/sarfata.github.com/posts/setting-up-an-amazon-vpn-server.md

     Wed Aug  1 15:49:07 2012 : L2TP clearing port-mapping for en1

-SSH to your amazon box and look at `/var/log/auth.log`, this is what a normal connection should look like:
+SSH to your amazon box and look at `/var/log/auth.log` and `/var/log/syslog`, this is what a normal connection should look like:

     $ ssh ubuntu@<AMAZON_PUBLIC_IP>
     $ tail -f /var/log/auth.log /var/log/syslog